Coronavirus: applicants and offer holders international

 There will be places available on some of our programmes in Clearing.
 We will be posting information online nearer the time along with a full list of programmes available.

 We fully intend to be able to welcome all students joining us on our campus at the start of term on Monday 21 September, or earlier during arrivals week.
 However, should students need to, we can allow enrolment on most of our courses as late as Monday 19 October 2020.
 We will put in place additional academic support for those enrolling late.
+We intend to be as flexible to your needs as we can be, including supporting visa applications until the latest viable date and allowing for late enrolments, whilst ensuring you are provided with additional support where required at the start of your studies if this is the case.
+We can also allow some students to arrive physically later than this date, as long as they have enrolled online and started their studies,

 Induction week runs from 21 September – 2 October, and for the majority of activities will be possible to complete online.
 However, some aspects of induction, such as visa checks will need to be carried out face-to-face.
 These interactions will be safely conducted following recommended guidelines.
 First scheduled teaching for undergraduates and postgraduate taught will be on or around the 5 October.